VulcanJS/vulcan-docs/source/index.md

 ## Getting Started

-When you first run Vulcan, you'll see the contents of the `example-movies` package.
-It is recommended you go through the [Movies example tutorial](example-movies.html) tutorial to get a better grasp of how Vulcan's building blocks (data loading, forms, etc.) work.
+When you first run VulcanJS, you'll see the contents of the `example-simple` package.
+It is recommended you go through the [Simple Example tutorial](example-simple.html) tutorial to get a grasp of how Vulcan's building blocks (data loading, forms, etc.) work.

-You can then enable the `example-instagram` package (which you can do by uncommenting it in `.meteor/packages`, and commenting out `example-movies` in its place), which takes the same basic example but goes a little further, as well as take a look at its code.
+You can then take the more in-depth [Movies Example tutorial](example-movies.html) to get a better understanding of VulcanJS's internals.
+You can enable the Movies Example package by uncommenting it in `.meteor/packages`, and commenting out `example-simple` in its place)

+Once you've gone through both tutorials, you can enable the `example-instagram` package, which takes the same basic example but goes a little further, as well as take a look at its code.

 At this stage, you can either continue using Vulcan's basic building blocks, or enable the more advanced forum features by checking out the [`example-forum`](example-forum.html) package.